greati/algorithms/README.md

-# algorithms
+# A bunch of algorithms
-Implementations of some algorithms, commented in PT-BR.
+Implementations of some algorithms (C and C++), commented in PT-BR.